LLNL/Sina/python/docs/source/mnoda.rst

 Complete, Empty Document
 ------------------------

-For convenience, below is a roughly empty Mnoda document with all Relationship and generic Record fields represented except that "name" must be replaced by the actual name, or key, of a data value.
+For convenience, below is an empty Mnoda document with all Relationship and generic Record fields represented.
+Note that :code:`datum_name` should be replaced by the actual name of the datum (such as "density" or "max_volume").

 .. code-block:: javascript